 \subsubsection{SFT Training Settings}

-Our SFT training dataset consists of three parts: \data, SciRIFF~\cite{SciRIFF} and \II\footnote{https://huggingface.co/datasets/BAAI/Infinity-Instruct}, as shown in Table~\ref{tab:corpus_count}. \II~is a collection of more than twenty open-source instructions datasets, covering various general domains.
+Our SFT training dataset consists of three parts: \data, SciRIFF~\citep{SciRIFF} and \II\footnote{\url{https://huggingface.co/datasets/BAAI/Infinity-Instruct}}, as shown in Table~\ref{tab:corpus_count}. \II~is a collection of more than twenty open-source instructions datasets, covering various general domains.
 SciRIFF and \data~contain specialized instructions for scientific literature understanding.
-We use full parameter training for \model-7B-Base and QLoRA~\cite{qlora} parameter-efficient training for \model-72B-Base.
-For both models, we train for one epoch on \II~to cultivate their general instruction-following abilities, then for five epochs on \data~and SciRIFF for scientific literature understanding enhancement.
-The training is conducted with a sequence length of 4,096, a maximum learning rate of $5 \times 10^{-6}$, and a cosine scheduler.
-The SFT training takes approximately 32 hours on 32 A100 GPUs for the 7B and 100 hours for the 72B model, resulting in \model-7B-Instruct and \model-72B-Instruct.
+For both scales, we train for one epoch on \II~to cultivate their general instruction-following abilities, then for five epochs on \data~and SciRIFF for scientific literature understanding enhancement.
+The training is conducted with a sequence length of 4,096, a maximum learning rate of $1 \times 10^{-5}$, and a cosine scheduler.
+The SFT training takes approximately 32 hours for the 7B and 70 hours for the 14B model on 32 A100 GPUs, resulting in \model-7B-Instruct and \model-14B-Instruct.